What are Natural Resources?

 Natural resources are something which comes from nature and people cannot make natural resources, but they can collect it.

-Resources supplied by nature are called natural resources.
+- Resources supplied by nature are called natural resources.
 The sun, air, water, soil, trees and forests, wildlife, coal, petroleum, natural gas and minerals are all natural resources.
 Many industries, like fishing, mining, hunting, agriculture and forestry, revolve around the sensible use of natural resources.

 - Non-renewable resources are those that are limited in nature and will not replace themselves.
 They can be exhausted by human activities.
 As they are limited, they are also called exhaustible resources.

-Studies show that the known reserves of these fuels are fast depleting.
-Burning of these fuels is also a major cause for air pollution and, along with cutting down of trees, is contributing to global warming.
+- Studies show that the known reserves of these fuels are fast depleting.
+Burning of these fuels is also a major cause for air pollution and along with the cutting down of trees is contributing to global warming.